GoogleChrome/web.dev/src/site/content/en/fast/avoid-invisible-text/index.md

 1. Select the **Performance** checkbox.
 1. Click **Run Audits** to generate a report.

-Confirm this audit is passing: "Ensure text remains visible during webfont load".
+Confirm this audit is passing: **Ensure text remains visible during webfont load**.